 Employment Discrimination

 The Civil Rights Act of 1964 states that it is unlawful for employers to discriminate against employees based on their race, religion, national origin, or color.
 Violations include failing to hire, creating a hostile environment, implementing unfavorable employment policies, or firing someone from a protected class.
 Businesses may also face civil rights lawsuits for discriminatory hiring practices.

-Staffing agencies such as Chancery Staffing, TransPerfect Staffing, Masterson Staffing, and others have been involved in employment disputes.
+Staffing agencies such as Chancery Staffing solutions, TransPerfect Staffing Solutions, Masterson Staffing, and others have been involved in employment disputes.
 Legal justification for these lawsuits often stems from violations of the anti-discrimination provision found in federal laws, such as the INA’s anti-discrimination provision.

 Law Enforcement Misconduct

 Some behaviors by law enforcement officers also equate to violations of civil rights.
-Examples include the use of excessive force, unjustified shootings, wrongful imprisonment, and brutality.
+Examples include the use of excessive force, false arrest, unjustified shootings, wrongful imprisonment, and brutality.
 Hence, you may file a lawsuit against the police department.
 In excessive force cases, attorneys and law offices representing victims may argue for corrective measures to prevent further harm.

 Refusal of Service